tkssharma/arch.tkssharma.com/content/posts/2020-02-05-Kubernetes-in-easy-language/index.md

 Kubernetes is Google's open source system for managing Linux containers across private, public and hybrid cloud environments.

-Kubernetes automates the deployment, scaling, maintenance, scheduling and operation of multiple application containers across clusters of nodes.
+Kubernetes automates the ``deployment, scaling, maintenance, scheduling and operation of multiple application containers across clusters of nodes``.
 Kubernetes contains tools for orchestration, service discovery and load balancing that can be used with Docker and Rocket containers.
 As needs change, a developer can move container workloads in Kubernetes to another cloud provider without changing the code.

 With Kubernetes, containers run in pods.
 A pod is a basic unit that hosts one or multiple containers, which share resources and are located on the same physical or virtual machine.
 For each pod, Kubernetes finds a machine with enough compute capacity and launches the associated containers.
 A node agent, called a Kubelet, manages pods, their containers and their images.
 Kubelets also automatically restart a container if it fails.